jkunimune/Djastiz/word_guide.md

 ### van
 _verb_
-	*flexibility*; tendency to bend when force is applied
+	*flexible*; tendency to bend when force is applied

 ### vau
 _noun_